-TO: Regional Board

-FROM: Todd Cashin

-Director of Community Services

-DATE: April 27, 2019

-SUBJECT: OCP Amendment Bylaw No. 1304-02 & Zoning Amendment Bylaw No. 871-258

-Application Z19/06 (R. Schoenherr (owner) c/o G. Fedoriuk (agent))

-4429 June Springs Road

-Central Okanagan East Electoral Area
+For the Public Hearing June 22, 2020

-Voting Entitlement: Custom Vote - Electoral Areas & Kelowna Fringe Area - 1 Director, 1 Vote property from Rural Resource to Parks and Natural Open Space and the zone from RU1 Rural 1 to CL8 Conservation Lands, P1 Park and Open Space, and F1 Forest Resource, and to amend regulations in Zoning Bylaw No. 871 to permit the existing outdoor recreational ropes course and zipline business.
+- TO: Regional Board - FROM: Todd Cashin Director of Community Services - DATE: June 22, 2020 - SUBJECT: OCP Amendment Bylaw No. 1304-02 & Zoning Amendment Bylaw No. 871-258 Application Z19/06 (R. Schoenherr (owner) c/o G. Fedoriuk (agent)) 4429 June Springs Road Central Okanagan East Electoral Area - Purpose: To amend the OCP Future Land Use Designation on a portion of the subject property from Rural Resource to Parks and Natural Open Space, to amend the zoning from RU1 Rural 1 to CL8 Conservation Lands, P1 Park and Open Space, and F1 Forest Resource, and a site-specific amendment to permit adventure eco-tourism as a use in the CL8 Conservation Lands zone.

-Purpose: To consider an amendment to the OCP designation on a portion of the subject